NiccoloAbate/DelayCat/README.md

 ![Plugin GUI](https://user-images.githubusercontent.com/105883026/169382590-f6219405-e84e-47ad-bcc4-d5c5e2df6a52.png)

 The plugin is currently undergoing a large graphical overhaul (as well as adding some features) which should be out here in a few months time.
-He is a progress screenshot.
+Here is a progress screenshot.
 ![GUI Overhaul Progress](https://github.com/NiccoloAbate/DelayCat/assets/27022723/19f9b252-c8bf-46c0-ae46-614cfd79f410)